atreyasha/spp-explainability/docs/develop.md

 2. Documentation and clean-code

-    1.  if necessary, apply further script renaming using antecedent and proxy terminologies -\> update readme and usages
+    1.  update readme and usages with finalized antecedent and proxy terminologies

-    2.  fix terminology of STE/output neurons consistently after paper
+    2.  upadte readme and usages with finalized STE/output neurons terminologies

-    3.  find a better way of naming visualization pdfs to attribute to specific model and make this unique -\> perhaps via timestamp
+    3.  find attributable naming standards for PDFs produced with timestamp, perhaps dump a json file

     4. GPU/CPU runs not always reproducible depending on multi-threading, see: